MVPD (Multichannel Video Programming Distributor)

 By aligning your sales and marketing funnels and creating a full-funnel marketing strategy, you can develop a better understanding of leads and potential customers at all stages.
 You can also tailor your messaging to communicate how your business will meet their needs.

 Give your sales and marketing teams room to operate holistically, as this also provides cross-functional learning opportunities.
 A salesperson sharing notes from a pitch might offer insights into pain points the marketing team hadn’t previously considered.
-The marketing team can then offer the sales team information into what types of content generate the most interest, helping the sales team craft personalized sales pitches.
+The marketing team can then offer the sales team information on what types of content generate the most interest, helping the sales team craft personalized sales pitches.

 Marketing and sales funnels may work together, but they have different objectives.
 A marketing funnel helps you locate the right customers and attract them to your brand, whereas a sales funnel helps you build relationships with people who already know you to show them why your brand is right for them.